-- meet or do not impair the qualitative characteristics of relevance, reliability, comparability and understandability required to support economic decisions and the assessment of stewardship, raise no issues regarding prudent accounting, and that they are not contrary to the true and fair view principle; and - are conducive to the European public good.

-However, EFRAG Board members were split between two groups, as described above, with reference to the requirement to apply annual cohorts for contracts with intergenerational mutualisation and cash-flow matched contracts.
+- (i) all the other requirements of IFRS 17 meet the qualitative characteristics of relevance, reliability, comparability and understandability required to support economic decisions and the assessment of stewardship, raise no issues regarding prudent accounting, and that they are not contrary to the true and fair view principle; and (ii) are conducive to the European public good; - solely with reference to the requirement to apply annual cohorts to the intergenerationally mutualised and cash-flow matched contracts, EFRAG Board members do not have a consensus.
+X EFRAG Board members believe that the annual cohorts requirement meets the above endorsement criteria, whereas Y Board members believe it does not.